rl1987/trickster.dev/tricksterblog/content/post/abusing-goat-mobile-api-for-data-scraping.md

 So we have to proceed differently.
 One trick from grayhat automation arsenal is to MITM mobile app traffic to work out the exact API calls being done against the backend system, then replay them programmatically.
-A first example will be a simple API scraping to extract data.
-Another will be demonstrating how mobile API can be abused to automate user actions.
+Our example will be a simple API scraping to extract data.

 We will be using [mitmproxy](https://mitmproxy.org/) to intercept GOAT API traffic.
 The setup in question is described in